rorykermack/redux-jumpstart/README.md

 # REDUX JUMPSTART #
-A React/Redux playground & springboard for your project.
+A React/Redux environment, playground & springboard for your project.

-Get a redux playground/project up and running in < 5 mins.
+Get a react/redux playground/project up and running in < 5 mins.
 Quickly create components, reducers, write tests, lint and apply style sharpish.
 Happy coding :)

 With:
   - React